-GaSb is a versatile III-V semiconductor material and heterojunctions of GaSb show great promise as near infra-red (IR) lasers, light emitting diodes (LEDs), pollutant gas detectors, thermophotovoltaic devices and photo-detectors in the wavelength regions 2-5 and 8-14μm [1, 2].
+GaSb is a versatile III-V semiconductor material and heterojunctions of GaSb and other III-V semiconductors show great promise as near infra-red (IR) lasers, light emitting diodes (LEDs), pollutant gas detectors, thermo-photovoltaic devices and photo-detectors in the wavelength regions 2-5 and 8-14μm [1, 2].
 Additionally, its matching lattice parameter renders it an excellent substrate for the epitaxial growth of ternary and quaternary III-V compound semiconductors and strained layer superlattices such as (AlGaIn)(AsSb).
-By varying the composition of ternary semiconductors, the lattice constant and band gap can be tailored for specific applications.
-Undesirably however, the GaSb surface is highly reactive, resulting in the spontaneous formation of a native oxide (Ga-O and Sb-O) layer.
-This, together with an interfacial Sb layer contributes substantially to the presence of surface and interface states that may act as either traps or nonradiative recombination centres that will impede the development of GaSb based photonic devices.
+By varying the ternary and binary composition, the lattice constant and bandgap may be tailored.
+The GaSb surface is highly reactive, resulting in the spontaneous formation of a native oxide (Ga-O and Sb-O) layer.
+This, together with an interfacial Sb layer contributes substantially to the presence of surface and interface states on this material that may act as either traps or nonradiative recombination centres.
+The development of GaSb based devices is consequently impeded.

 Passivation of the GaSb surface has been demonstrated as an important step in the development of GaSb based devices.
 Dutta et al. [3], studied ruthenium passivation of the GaSb surface while Hearn et al. [4], studied the passivation of GaSb by ZnS.
-In addition to this, Dutta et al. [5] and Liu et al. [6, 7] also studied the effect of sulphur passivation on predominantly the electrical properties of this material.
-The purpose of this study was to investigate the effect of an alternative sulphur blended $[(NH_4)2SO_4/(NH_4)2S]$ solution (from hereon called $([(NH_4)2S/(NH_4)2SO_4] + S))$ on the surface, optical and electrical properties of bulk n-GaSb.
-Current-voltage (I-V) characteristics of Au/n-GaSb Schottky barrier diodes (SBDs) were used to study the effect of sulphurization on the surface state density (N{ss}) .
+In addition, Dutta et al. [5] and Liu et al. [6, 7] also studied sulphur passivation of this material.
+The purpose of this study was to investigate the effect of an alternative sulphur blended $[(NH_4)2S/(NH_4)2SO_4]$ solution on the surface optical and electrical properties of bulk GaSb.
+Current-voltage (I-V) characteristics of Au/n-GaSb Schottky structures were used to quantify the surface state density (Nss) distributions of the treated material.

-Bulk Te-doped n-GaSb (supplied by Semiconductor Waver, Inc., $n\sim2\times10^{17}~cm^{-3}$) was sulphurized in an aqueous solution of $[(NH_4)2S/(NH_4)2SO + S]$ in an attempt to reduce the surface state density.
-The material was degreased by successively (×3) boiling it in trichloroethylene, acetone and methanol, followed by a quick rinse in de-ionized (DI) water ($\rho=18.2~M\Omega.cm$).
+Bulk Te-doped n-GaSb (supplied by Semiconductor Waver, Inc., $n \sim 2x10^{17}$ cm-3) was sulphurized in an aqueous solution of $[(NH_4)2S/(NH_4)2SO_4 + S]$ in an attempt to reduce the surface state density.
+The material was first degreased by successively (x3) boiling it in trichloroethylene, acetone and methanol, followed by a quick rinse in de-ionized (DI) water ($\rho = 18.2 \text{ M}\Omega$.cm).
 The samples were then blown dry with nitrogen.
-Two samples were subsequently investigated:
+Two sample surface treatments were subsequently investigated:

-- i) Sample A: no further treatment after degreasing (referred to as reference or as-received). - ii) Sample B: etched in 18.5 % HCl, rinsed in DI water, then immersed in ([(NH4)2S/(NH4)2SO4] + S) at 60°C for 30 min.
-The solution was prepared by dissolving 0.2 g of sulphur in 15 ml of a 10% aqueous (NH4)2S solution.
-According to the supplier, each litre of (NH4)2S contained 4.7g of (NH4)2SO4, resulting in a pH of 8.2.
+- i) Sample A: no further treatment after degreasing (referred to as reference or as-received). - ii) Sample B: etched in 18.5 % HCl, rinsed in DI water then immersed in $([(NH_4)2S/(NH_4)2SO_4] + S)$ at 60°C for 30 min.
+The solution was prepared by dissolving 0.2 g of sulphur in 15 ml of a 10% aqueous $(NH_4)2S$ solution.
+According to the supplier, each litre of $(NH_4)2S$ contained 4.7g of $(NH_4)2SO_4$, resulting in a pH of 8.2.

 Following treatment, the samples were again rinsed in DI water, blown dry and promptly loaded into a Jeol JSM-700 1F Field Emission Scanning Electron Microscope (FESEM) for surface morphology assessment.

-In order to investigate possible etching by the sulphur treatment, half of a sample was masked using wax followed by sulphur treatment.
-The surfaces were subsequently dewaxed, rinsed (DI H_2O) and dried where-after the surface was profiled using a Dektak 150 Surface Profiler.
+In order to investigate the effect that the sulphur treatment may have on the surface half the sample was masked using wax followed by sulphur treatment.
+The surfaces were subsequently profiled using a Dektak 150 Surface Profiler.